xiaomei7/Coursera_Object_Oriented_Programming_in_Java/README.md

 ### **Week 4**
 	mini-project: search and rank babynames in different year Optional Honors Content: convert images to grayscale and inverted version and save them to the file.

+## ALS = Java Programming: Arrays, Lists, and Structured Data
+	2nd course of the specialization

+### **Week 1**
+	Combine Strings using concatenation;
+	Build Strings within a Java program using StringBuilder;
+	Use arrays to store and manipulate collections of data;
+	Refactor your programs for improved organization using object-oriented principles; and Practice effective algorithm design.